NUbots/NUbots/module/behaviour/skills/HeadBehaviourSoccer/README.md

 ## Usage

-Include this module to allow the robot to focus on a ball or search for a ball if it is not visble
+Include this module to allow the robot to focus on a ball or search for a ball if it is not visible

 ## Consumes